trinhminhtriet/trinhminhtriet/resume/TrinhMinhTriet-Senior_Java_Developer.md

 - Write technical documentation for basic design and architecture design.
 - Coordinate with cross-functional teams to ensure seamless project execution.
 - Conduct code reviews to maintain code quality and consistency.
-- Manage project timelines and deliverables to ensure on-time completion.
 - Facilitate Scrum events such as sprint planning, daily stand-ups, and retrospectives.
 - Continuously improve development processes and practices.
 - Provide technical guidance and support to team members.